LeonEricsson/llmjudge/README.md

 ![](/figures/scoring_1_10_cot.png)

-gpt-3.5 devolved into gibberish for two of the prompts. gpt-4 sees improvement when prompted to think-out-loud.
+gpt-3.5 devolved into gibberish for two of the prompts.
+As expected, gpt-4 sees improvement when prompted to think-out-loud.
 Notice how it get's very hesitant to assign a score of 10.

 ---